nutratech/blog/content/posts/2022/07/02/blogging-with-pelican-and-rst.rst

 :summary: A way to generate static sites with Python

-I currently maintain this blog in Pelican, an extension built on the rst, sphinx and python ecosystems.
+I currently maintain this blog in Pelican, a blogging extension built on the rst, sphinx and python ecosystems.